The Bach Ball Blog:

-Bach Ball – en Bullets
+Bach Ball – in Five Bullets

-- Have you ever wondered why the heck we actually use balls in class?
-Like what is the educational value here?
+- Why do we roll balls to the Bach?
+Like, what is the educational value here?
 One of our main objectives is to expose kids to this style of music.
-And not just “expose” as in passively listening to classical music in the background kind of way, instead we use the balls to directly interact with the music.
-It’s a totally different experience to sing along and roll or tap, or sit and bounce on the ball with the beat.
-Even though the ball song may appear to be one of the LEAST focused times in Music Class, it’s actually super educationally valuable.
-(And sometimes yes, maybe a little crazy.
-But fun crazy.
-Ok, that was a long bullet.)
+And not just “expose” as in passively listening to classical music in the background, instead, we use the balls to directly interact with the music.
+For both little people and big people, we learn the best by interacting with the thing we are trying to learn.
+So the balls help us pay attention to the music, and also practice developing rhythm skills!
+Even though the ball song may appear to be one of the least focused times in Music Class, it’s actually really educationally valuable.

-- The original piece by Bach is called the “Little Fugue” or “Fugue in G Minor”.
-It’s one of his most recognizable compositions and was originally written for organ.
-You can hear the organ on our Music Class recording, in addition to a brass quintet.
+- Little Fugue in G Minor was originally written for organ, which you can hear on The Music Class recording!
+We also added a brass quintet.
 (2 trumpets + 1 French horn + 1 trombone + 1 tuba = 1 brass quintet)